Buspirone: Side effects

+Other side effects have been noted with an incidence of 1% or less.

 Overdose

 Buspirone appears to be relatively benign in cases of single-drug overdose, although no definitive data on this subject appear to be available.
 In one clinical trial, buspirone was administered to healthy male volunteers at a dosage of 375 mg/day, and produced side effects including nausea, vomiting, dizziness, drowsiness, miosis, and gastric distress.
 In early clinical trials, buspirone was given at dosages even as high as 2,400 mg/day, with akathisia, tremor, and muscle rigidity observed.
 Deliberate overdoses with 250 mg and up to 300 mg buspirone have resulted in drowsiness in about 50% of individuals.
 One death has been reported in a co-ingestion of 450 mg buspirone with alprazolam, diltiazem, alcohol, and cocaine.

 Interactions

 Buspirone has been shown in vitro to be metabolized by the enzyme CYP3A4.
 This finding is consistent with the in vivo interactions observed between buspirone and these inhibitors or inducers of cytochrome P450 3A4 (CYP3A4), among others: